skerkewitz/vagrant-zk-standalone/README.md

 ## Configure server ip

-By default the zookeeper will run at **'192.168.33.10:2181'**.
-If you want to change the ip address you can do so by editing the `Vagrantfile`.
+By default zookeeper runs at **'192.168.33.10:2181'**.
+If you would like to change the ip address, you can do so by editing the `Vagrantfile`.
 Please see https://www.vagrantup.com/docs/networking/private_network.html for more information.